-TOD Special District Project Classification Activity/Use Required Permit Special Conditions Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters and other elements in public rights-of-way when part of the development of a zoning lot m/E If the director has determined that the project may result in substantial impacts to a TOD special district, a minor permit is required; otherwise exempt.
+Table 21-9.8 TOD Special District Project Classification Activity/Use Required Permit Special Conditions Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters and other elements in public rights-of-way when part of the development of a zoning lot m/E If the director has determined that the project may result in substantial impacts to a TOD special district, a minor permit is required; otherwise exempt.
 Where addressed as part of another permit, a minor permit is not required.
 Major above-grade infrastructure improvements not covered elsewhere, including new roadways, road widenings, new substations, new parks and significant improvements to existing parks m/E If the director has determined that the project may result in substantial impacts to a TOD special district, a minor permit is required; otherwise exempt.
-Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E

-A special district permit is not required for activities and uses classified as exempt, as well as other project types that do not fall into one of the categories listed above.
-These activities and uses, however, must still conform to the applicable objectives and standards of the special district.
-This conformance will be determined at the building permit application stage.
-Pursuant to Sections 21-2.110-2, 21-9.100-8(a)(1)(A), and 21-9.100-8(a)(1)(D), PD-T approval may be required prior to obtaining a major special district permit.
-Where a PD-T or major special district permit are otherwise required, a separate minor special district permit is not required.
+Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E must still conform to the applicable will be determined at the building p 21-9.100-8(a)(1)(A), and 21-9.100- ne of the categories listed above.
+The objectives and standards of the spectrum application stage.
+Pursuant (a)(1)(D), PD-T approval may be D-T or major special district permit application special district permit application special district permit application application application application special district permit application approach application application application application application approach approach application applic These activities and uses, however, becial district.
+This conformance